jamespilcher/daily-covid-dashboard/README.md

 ### covid_data_handler
 ---
-This module handles, passes, and processes covid data from both file and the UK Covid API.
+covid_data_handler.py handles, passes, and processes covid data from both file and the UK Covid API.
 ##### index_of_first_non_empty_csv(list_of_lists: list, column_index: int) -> int:
 -   Returns the index of the 'starting row' - the row with the latest data for the given column.
 ##### parse_csv_data(csv_filename: str) -> list[str]: